tillbiskup/evedata/docs/index.rst

 * Complete information available that is contained in an eveH5 file

 * Access to the information stored in the scan description

+* Data are (only) loaded on demand, not when loading the file

 * Powerful and intuitive abstractions, allowing for associative access to data and information -- beyond a purely tabular view of the data